Retirement

 Let’s get into it.

-How much money do you need to retire in the UK?
+How much do you need for retirement in the UK?

 Let’s start by taking a look at retirement.
 And that’s because that’s where we find the best idea of how much money we need to fund different levels of life style.